onkura/probity-runtime-verification-studies/README.md

 ### `run_review.csv`

-A structured dataset containing the results of runtime agent executions evaluated in the experiment.
+A structured dataset containing **run-level summaries** of agent executions.

 Each row represents a single run and includes fields describing:

 - model used
 - scenario evaluated
+- legacy outcome-based result
-- classification results
+- structural validity classification
-- policy evaluation outcome
+- governance-relevant outcome signals
-- failure taxonomy label
+- failure taxonomy labels

+The dataset is designed to support reconstruction of **aggregate results reported in the associated research papers**, including model-level and scenario-level distributions.

 ### `GLOSSARY.md`

-A public glossary describing the terminology used in the experiment and dataset, including definitions for:
+A public glossary describing the terminology used in the experiment and dataset, including:

-- runtime verification concepts
+- runtime verification and governance concepts
 - dataset terminology
+- evaluation layers and outcome categories
-- behavioral failure taxonomy categories
+- behavioral failure taxonomy

 ---